WCOS (AM): History

 WCOS signed on in 1939, making it Columbia's second radio station.
 The station featured programming from NBC's Blue Network (which later became the ABC Radio Network) as well as local programming.

 In 1958, the station stunted by playing Sammy Kaye's "I Wish I Was In Dixie" over a period of 24 hours before switching over to the "Top 60 in Dixie" playlist, a format that it kept for the next 20 years under various monikers like "Super COS", and "Position 14".

-In 1980, after being beaten in the ratings by rival FM Top 40 WNOK, WCOS changed over to Country, simulcasting parts of the broadcasting day of their sister FM, WCOS-FM.
-In the early 1990s, the station adjusted its format to satellite-fed Classic Country, but went back to simulcasting WCOS-FM within a year's time.
+In 1980, after being beaten in the ratings by rival FM Top 40 WNOK, WCOS changed over to country, simulcasting parts of the broadcasting day of their sister FM, WCOS-FM.
+In the early 1990s, the station adjusted its format to satellite-fed classic country, but went back to simulcasting WCOS-FM within a year's time.
 In 1995, WCOS switched to CNN Headline News.

-In 1996, WCOS adopted its present Sports talk format.
+In 1996, WCOS adopted its present sports talk format.

 In 2007, WCOS re-branded itself as "The Team".
 On January 3, 2012, as part of a three-way swap, WVOC's news/talk format moved to WXBT-FM, which changed its calls to WVOC-FM.
 WVOC then changed its calls to WXBT (AM), which took WCOS' sports talk programming.
-WCOS became "Hallelujah 1400", an Urban Gospel station.
+WCOS became "Hallelujah 1400", an urban gospel station.

 On November 6, 2014, WCOS switched back to sports while WXBT returned to news/talk as WVOC, and WVOC-FM returned to urban contemporary as WXBT.

-The station is owned by iHeartMedia, which also owns Country WCOS-FM, CHR WNOK, Variety Hits WLTY, Urban contemporary WXBT and News/Talk WVOC in the Columbia radio market.
+The station is owned by iHeartMedia, which also owns WCOS-FM, CHR station WNOK, variety hits station WLTY, urban contemporary station WXBT and news/talk station WVOC in the Columbia radio market.